 CSRF protection is very easy to implement.
 It usually involves sending a token called the CSRF token to the webpage.
 This token is sent and verified on the server with every new request made.
 So malicious requests made by the server will pass cookie authentication but fail CSRF authentication.
 Most web frameworks provide out of the box support for preventing CSRF attacks and CSRF attacks are not as commonly seen today as they were some time back.

 CSRF attacks were a big thing 10 years back but today we don’t see too many of them.
 In the past, famous sites such as Youtube, The New York Times and Netflix have been vulnerable to CSRF.
-However, popularity and occurrence of CSRF attacks have decreased lately.
+However, the popularity and occurrence of CSRF attacks have decreased lately.
 Nevertheless, CSRF attacks are still a threat and it is important, you protect your website or app from it.